tho15/advanced-lane-lines/writeup_template.md

-##Writeup Template
-###You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.
+##Advanced Lane Finding

 ---

-**Advanced Lane Finding Project**
+###Overview

-The goals / steps of this project are the following:
+The goal of this project is to identify lane lines from road mages taking from camera using tradictional computer vision techniques.
+The steps to identify lane lines from image are the following:

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 * Apply a distortion correction to raw images.